-Some people ask before applying for a trade mark whether they need a trade mark attorney or trade mark lawyer to assist in protecting their brand.
-For the relatively small costs involved, we certainly recommend you use a legal expert to handle your trade mark registration.
+Some people ask before applying for a trademark whether they need a trademark attorney to assist in protecting their brand.
+For the relatively small costs involved, we certainly recommend you use a legal expert to handle your trademark registration.

-And here’s our 5 reasons why we think you should use a trade mark attorney:
+And here are our 5 reasons why we think you should use a trademark attorney:

-By the way, as with lawyers, communications between a registered trade mark attorney and their clients are privileged.
-Daniel McIntosh, principal of Trademarkings, has worked as both a lawyer and trade mark attorney.
+By the way, as with lawyers, communications between a registered trademark attorney and their clients are privileged.